1. The atmosphere is the envelope of_____________.

 Explanation: Strong narrow currents in the upper troposphere/lower stratosphere.

-66. The velocity of jet streams is highest in:
+66. The velocity of jet streams is highest in_____________.

 A) Winter